Mayer--Vietoris sequences for complexes of tori: Introduction

-Finally, we give an application of Theorem \ref{thm:NineTermMayerVietorisComplexTori} to the study of nonabelian second Galois cohomology of reductive group.
-We prove that patching for (nonabelian) $\H^2$ holds for these groups whenever the center is smooth (we insist on the fact that no global domination condition on the factorization inverse system is required).
-When the group is simply connected semisimple, we show a weak local--global principle for nonabelian $\H^2$.
-To this end, we exploit the classification of centers of simply connected groups and a theorem of Endo--Miyata on flasque tori split by a metacylic extension \cite{EM1975Tori}.
+Finally, in Section \ref{sec:Application}, we give an application of Theorem \ref{thm:NineTermMayerVietorisComplexTori} to the study of nonabelian second Galois cohomology of reductive groups.
+We prove that patching for (nonabelian) $\H^2$ holds for these groups whenever the center is smooth ({\em cf.} Corollary \ref{coro:PatchingNonabelianH2ConnectedReductive}); we insist on the fact that no global domination condition on the factorization inverse system is required.
+When the group is simply connected semisimple, we show a weak local--global principle for nonabelian $\H^2$ (Theorem \ref{thm:LocalGlobalPrincipleH2SimplyConnected}).
+To this end, we exploit the classification of center of simply connected groups and a theorem of Endo--Miyata on flasque tori split by a metacylic extension \cite{EM1975Tori}.
+Another application is an alternative proof of the local--global principle for indices of central simple algebras over a factorization inverse system ({\em cf.} Theorem \ref{thm:Index}).
+One can think of this result as a local--global principle for {\em neutrality} of elements in the nonabelian $\H^2$ set for groups of inner type ${}^1 A_n$ ({\em cf.} Remarks \ref{remk:Index}).